rpede/aspnet_security/graphql.md

 }
 ```

-Note that GraphQL variables is just a JSON document.
+Note that GraphQL variables is defined by a JSON document.

 ### Mutation and union types